Prince Waneun

-Prince Imperial Waneun (1 August 1842 – 28 October 1881) was a prince of the Korean Empire and a member of the Joseon period royal family.
+Prince Waneun (1 August 1842 – 28 October 1881) was a prince of the Korean Empire and a member of the Joseon period royal family.
 He was a descendant of Prince Namyeon and an illegitimate son of Heungseon Daewongun and his concubine Kyeseongwol.
 He was an older half-brother of Gojong of Korea and Prince Imperial Heung, and a half-uncle of Prince Youngsun and Emperor Sunjong of Korea.
 His personal name was Yi Jae-seon.
-His Chinese name is unknown.

 In 1881, he was implicated in a conspiracy to dethrone Gojong and his queen, and was executed.

 Biography

 Family

 Yi Jae-seon's actual birth year is unknown, but is thought to be around 1841–1842, or 1847.
 Yi Jae-seon was born in Unhyeongung, Ahguk-dong in Hanseong.
 He was the first, though illegitimate, son of Prince Heungseon (son of Prince Namyeon and a distant descendant of Prince Inpyeong).
 His early life is unknown.
 One opinion of him was that he was foolish or unintelligent.
 Subsequently his father's legal wife, Grand Internal Princess Consort Sunmok, gave birth to Yi Jae-myeon and Yi Myeong-bok (Gojong, later the 26th King of the Joseon Dynasty and the First Emperor of Korea.)

 Yi Jae-seon was married to Lady Shin of Pyeongsan Shin clan.
 His wife, the daughter of Judge Shin Seok- wan (申錫完), survived until 1922 at least.
 They had several children.
 Other than the eldest son, Lee Ju-yong, the eldest daughter, Lee Chang-hwa, and one second daughter, their names and whereabouts have not been identified.